 No, Circadian Rhythms are not a ‘70s funk band from Basingstoke.
 Your circadian rhythm is a complex pattern of physical, mental and behavioural changes that typically follow a 24-hour cycle, influenced by your environment and most notably, exposure to light and darkness.

-The logic behind Daylight Savings and how it affects our sleep cycles
+Logic behind Daylight Savings and how it affects our winter sleep cycles

 When daylight hours become increasingly shorter with the onset of winter, a discrepancy can arise between our body clocks – our programmed routine - and our actual sleep pattern in relation to daylight hours.
 Historically, before the invention of electricity people typically went to bed when it got dark outside and got up with the rising sun.
 Artificial light allowed us to extend the working day and spend more quality time with family and friends, but for the majority who work full time during the day, it can mean staying awake for many hours after darkness falls and getting up to leave for work before it is light outside.
 There is a degree of conflict between this pattern and how our brains and bodies want us to behave, and means that we are more likely to suffer some degree of sleep deficit.